builderjer/moviemaster/README.md

 * Fill out API key on https://home.mycroft.ai
 * Ask a question about a movie
   * "Hey Mycroft, tell me about the movie Monty Python and the Holy Grail"
-  * Listen to the awesome responce!!
+  * Listen to the awesome response!!

 ## Category
 **Entertainment**